iclr2025sub1844/iclr2025sub1844/rebuttal.md

 ## Multiple dynamic objects

-The following samples contain multiple dynamic objects.
+The following samples contain multiple dynamic objects, where our method can still achieve precise control and natural dynamics.

 <table>